pypa/virtualenv/docs/reference.rst

 .. envvar:: VIRTUAL_ENV_DISABLE_PROMPT

-   Any virtualenv created when this is set to a non-empty value will not have it's :ref:`activate` modify the shell prompt.
+   Any virtualenv *activated* when this is set to a non-empty value will leave the shell prompt unchanged during processing of the :ref:`activate script <activate>`, rather than modifying it to indicate the newly activated environment.

 Configuration File